 PEST LIBRARY / MICE

-While mice prefer forested areas, they often take refuge and invade building, homes, warehouses, factories, barns and even dog houses.
+While most mice species prefer forested areas, they often take refuge and invade building, homes, warehouses, factories, barns and even dog houses.
+They often invade buildings near fields and woodlands in the Fall.
 When they do invade homes and buildings, food contamination and property damage are often caused by their foraging, burrowing, chewing and biting tendencies.
 Mice will consume human food (prepared or waste) and often chew through plastics, books and drywall.
 Mouse droppings and urine pose serious health threats to humans as they contaminate the surfaces in living areas they come in contact with.

 Call 1 (800) 263-5055